royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 ### 2019 Exhibitors

-We hosted our 2019 book exhibit in style, with publishers located in the luxurious atrium of Drift 21, the meeting's center.
-Throughout, attendees stopped by for fruit water, coffee, tea, and cookies, as they looked at books, chatted with publishers, and met up with colleagues.
+We hosted our 2019 book exhibit in style!
+Publishers displayed their latest titles in the luxurious atrium of Drift 21, the meeting's epicenter.
+Throughout the week, attendees stopped by for fruit water, coffee, tea, and cookies, as they looked at books, chatted with publishers, and met up with colleagues.

 <div class="exhibitor-container">